 We would like to thank Niamh McManus for her valuable insight on experiences of using Kooth at Blessed Thomas Holford Catholic College.

-do please let us know.
+If you have experience of using Kooth (or other on-line wellbeing services) as part of your school/college mental health and wellbeing provisions, do please let us know.
 We are happy to publish further feedback on the use of these service so that others can benefit from your practical experiences.

 Write to us at: email@example.com